lunarsoap5/tprandomizer-poc-gui/Randomizer/README.md

 * Item tokens are just the enum name that item IDs use for the randomizer. (see /Assets/Items.cs for a list of enum definitions)
 * Setting tokens are used to identify certain settings and perform checks on their values.
 These tokens must always contain `Setting.`
 * Room tokens are used to identify if the player has reached a certain room.
 These tokens must always contain `Room.`
 * Any other text that is not defined as a token listed above is listed as a `Function` token.
 This means that the randomizer will identify it as a macro for a function and try to run it as such.
+Unfortunately the logic does not support line breaks at the moment.

 # Logic Writing Demonstration and Translation
 Using the above notes, we can now write logic for a room or check in a token form.
 This section breaks down the tokens into a raw code format so that you understand how it looks to the frontend.